kalyankottem/Product-Feature-Discussion-Analysis-using-NLP/README.md

 ---

 ## Problem Statement
-Customers frequently discuss product-related aspects such as battery life, camera quality, packaging, delivery, and price in reviews.

-Manual analysis of large volumes of reviews is inefficient and time-consuming.
+Customers frequently mention aspects such as battery life, camera quality, packaging, delivery, and price in product reviews.
+Manual analysis of large review datasets is inefficient and time-consuming.

-This project automates the extraction and analysis of commonly discussed product features from customer review text.
+This project automates the extraction and analysis of commonly discussed product features from review text.

 ---

 ## Objective
 - Extract product-related terms from review text
-- Compute frequency of discussed features
+- Compute feature discussion frequency
-- Rank features by frequency
+- Rank features by occurrence
 - Visualize top discussed product attributes

 ---

-## Algorithm / Methodology
+## Methodology

 ### Step 1: Data Collection
-Customer reviews are collected and stored in a structured format using a Pandas DataFrame.
+Customer reviews are collected and stored in a structured format.

----

 ### Step 2: Text Vectorization
-The review text is transformed into numerical form using **CountVectorizer** from Scikit-learn.
+Review text is converted into numerical form using **CountVectorizer**, which performs:

-CountVectorizer performs:
 - Lowercasing
 - Tokenization
 - Stopword Removal
 - Vocabulary Construction
 - Word Count Matrix Generation

----

 ### Step 3: Feature Frequency Calculation
-Word frequencies are aggregated across all reviews to determine how often each feature is discussed.
+Word frequencies are aggregated across all reviews.

+### Step 4: Ranking & Visualization
+Features are ranked by frequency and visualized using a bar chart.

 ---

-### Step 4: Ranking
-Features are sorted in descending order of frequency.

----

-### Step 5: Visualization
-A bar chart is generated to visualize the top discussed product features.

----

 ## Technical Implementation

-### Algorithm Used
+### Algorithm Used: Bag-of-Words (BoW)
-**Bag-of-Words (BoW)**

-The Bag-of-Words model represents text as a frequency distribution of words, ignoring grammar and word order.
+The Bag-of-Words model represents text as a frequency distribution of words while ignoring grammar and word order.

-Each review is converted into a vector:
+**Document Representation:**

-D = [count(w₁), count(w₂), count(w₃), ..., count(wₙ)]
+D = [count(w₁), count(w₂), ..., count(wₙ)]

 Where:
-- D = Document Vector
+- **D** = Document Vector
-- wₙ = Vocabulary Terms
+- **wₙ** = Vocabulary Terms

 ---